de-vnull/vnstat-on-merlin/README.md

 ### Install script - UI version - beta 2 and later ###

-* Install of Vnstat on Merlin is available in the amtm menu (from amtm version 3.1.9 and later).
+* Install of Vnstat on Merlin is available in the `amtm` menu (from amtm version 3.1.9 and later).
 That is currently the best way to install and manage.
-* From the CLI, issue the following command (triple click to select all):
+* Alternative install: from the CLI, issue the following command (triple click to select all):
 ```
 /usr/sbin/curl --retry 3 "https://raw.githubusercontent.com/de-vnull/vnstat-on-merlin/main/dn-vnstat.sh" -o "/jffs/scripts/dn-vnstat" && chmod 0755 /jffs/scripts/dn-vnstat && /jffs/scripts/dn-vnstat install
 ```